A boy was decapitated on a waterslide. The park knew the ride could kill people, officials say.

 The indictment also cites comments from Henry suggesting he was well aware of the ride’s dangers.

 Still, investigators say, Henry pushed for the entire project — from design to testing — to be done in just seven months.
-For a ride as ambitious as Verrückt, a team of engineers would’ve needed three to six months just to create a prototype.
+For a ride as ambitious as Verrückt, a team of engineers would have needed three to six months just to create a prototype.
 But investigators say engineers were never directly involved, and Henry and his team completed a prototype within 36 days.

 Investigators also say Henry and Schooley hired an engineering firm to conduct tests a week before grand opening.
 But the test results, which showed that rafts carrying a weight of 400 to 550 pounds would likely go airborne, were ignored.

-Note: This article, originally published on March 24, has been updated.